biglists/aspire/_posts/2015-12-22-the-reason-were-gathered-here-on-our-god-given-day.md

 ---
 layout: post
-title: The reason we're gathered here on our God-given day
+title: The reason we are gathered here on our God-given day
 author: ahmad
 tags: [frontpage, jekyll, blog]
 image: '/images/posts/image18.jpg'